lihaifeng215/Thunderstorm-Gale-Identification/README.md

 # coding
-This is my first repository, I am not very
+This is the repository of my Thunderstorm project. it's a demo, cause the data of all project is so huge that I can't upload it all.Thank you!